xet7/beryldb/README.md

 ## What is Beryl?

 Beryl is a data structures server.
-This basically means that Beryl provides access to structures via a wide range of commands.
-Processes are thus queued and dispatched to an internal processor.
+Our software provides access to structures via a wide range of commands, which are later queued, processed and dispatched to an internal processor.

 Beryl provides lists, maps, keys, and channel subscription for its clients.
 It is optimized for GNU/Linux systems.